- Describe challenges and unique circumstances that can have an impact on children and their families.

 - Use lots of affirmations with children.
 Preschoolers are often very capable of verbally expressing emotions.
 In response to comments children make about missing a parent or wanting to be with their mom, dad, or loved one, say things like “I can see that you miss your dad a lot,” or “I know you wish Mommy was here today.”

-- If children are having a hard time expressing their emotions, provide the words for them.
+- If a child is having a hard time expressing their emotions, provide the words for them.
 You can say, for example, “I know that you are feeling upset and that’s OK.”

 - Involve the parent who is deployed by sending them photos, newsletters, videos, or special items that their children have produced (e.g., a drawing, a poem, or a few special words).